-McCarthy grew up in Los Angeles, the daughter of beloved LA Daily News columnist Dennis McCarthy.
+McCarthy grew up in Los Angeles, the daughter of popular LA Daily News columnist Dennis McCarthy.
 She migrated to Northern California for college, graduating from UC Berkeley with a degree in History.
 Laying down deep roots in the Bay Area, Christie gigged regularly at top regional venues like Freight & Salvage, Sweetwater and Great American Music Hall, and was also part of the San Francisco folk-rock trio She’s Out There, featuring Susan Z and Liz Pisco.

 Christie spent some time in the Athens, GA music scene during the late 90’s while signed to an indie record label, recording and touring the southeast.
 Over the years, she’s opened for Melissa Etheridge, Janis Ian, Laurie Lewis and Neale Donald Walsh to name a few.
 Her all time thrill was playing the Ryman Auditorium (the original Grand Ole Opry) to a packed house.